£

 Stage 1: remission induction

-The first stage (remission induction) aims to kill as many myeloma cells as possible and get you into remission.
-It usually involves a combination of different drugs given over the course of several weeks or months.
-These are the most commonly used drug combinations:
+The first stage is often called remission induction.
+It aims to kill as many myeloma cells as possible and get you into remission.
+It usually involves a combination of different drugs over several weeks or months.

 "One week you’re at work, planning your next holiday or whatever and the next minute you're sitting in a chemo ward surrounded by sick people.
 And that's an immediate and significant change."